 How much do you enjoy a good fresh salad?
 You can grow your own Salad Bowl Garden year-round and have a never-ending supply of salad greens.

-It is possible to have a never ending supply of salad greens year round, if you are willing to put in a little work on the front end of growing your own salad greens.
-I’m talking about growing lettuce and other salad fixings year round.
+It is possible to have a never-ending supply of salad greens year-round if you are willing to put in a little work on the front end of growing your own salad greens.
+You can grow lettuce and other salad fixings year-round.
 It requires some strategic planning.
-I am talking about succession planting both outside in the Spring and Fall and inside during the heat of the Summer.

 Table of Contents

 - Succession Planting for Salad Greens Year Round